angular/angular-cli/docs/documentation/build.md

 - Replaces `process.env.NODE_ENV` in modules with the `production` value (this is needed for some libraries, like react).
 - Runs UglifyJS on the code.

+### CSS resources

+Resources in CSS, such as images and fonts, will be copied over automatically as part of a build.
+If a resource is less than 10kb it will also be inlined.

+You'll see these resources be outputted and fingerprinted at the root of `dist/`.

 ## Options
 <details>
   <summary>aot</summary>